steveshogren/hugo-blog/content/post/purity-is-good-design.md

 Part 3 of the series [OO-Design](/categories/oo-design/)

-Purity is considered a bad design because it is incorrectly mixed with the concept of better domain modeling.
-This is often incorrect.
-Which of the following functions is easier to test and better models the domain?
+Purity is considered a bad design because encapsulation is incorrectly mixed with the concept of better domain modeling.
+Encapsulation does not produce better designs, it is orthogonal to a good design.

+A good design is possible with or without encapsulation.
+Consider the following pure functions.
+Which is easier to test and better models the domain?

 ``` java
 Approval approveChange(Approval c)  // sets an approved field to true